meschbach/moby-log-pg/README.md

 The simplest way to deploy a test version is to run `./deploy-image.sh`.
 This will create a new plugin named `test-plugin`.
 Follow the normal utilization procedure and tail your docker logs.
 This is normally `/var/log/docker.log` however may also be directed to your `journald` instance (`journald -u docker -f`).

+### Accessing Docker Daemon on OSX

+Depending on your exact install the Docker daemon can run in one of several ways.
+Docker for Mac can, at least at the time of writing, be accessed via `~/Library/Containers/com.docker.docker/Data/vms/0/tty`.
+For example:

+`screen ~/Library/Containers/com.docker.docker/Data/vms/0/tty`

+### Refs
+[https://github.com/cpuguy83/docker-log-driver-test](https://github.com/cpuguy83/docker-log-driver-test) - Example Driver in Go